rocket-pool/old.docs.rocketpool.net/src/guides/node/recovering-rp.md

-# Importing an Existing Wallet for your Node
+# Importing / Recovering an Existing Wallet

 If you already have a wallet you'd like to use for your node, or if you're recovering a wallet you already created with the Smartnode earlier, this guide will help you through the import / recovery process.